 Centennial Fellows Start New DrPH Program on July 1, 2014

 Nearly three hundred candidates from the United States and around the world applied to the initial class of the DrPH program.
 This is the largest number of applications to any degree concentration in the School and by far the most applications to a DrPH degree across accredited schools.
 The inaugural cohort of fifteen students began the program on July 1, 2014.
-Thanks to a generous gift, we have been able to provide substantial financial support to the incoming class, who will be identified as “Centennial Fellows” at HSPH.
+Thanks to a generous gift, we have been able to provide substantial financial support to the incoming class, who will be identified as “Centennial Fellows” at the School.
 The Centennial Fellows are an extraordinary group of talented and diverse individuals with both domestic and international experience, representing a broad range of different areas of public health.

-Our website, http://hsph.me/drph, will be updated this summer with much more information about program design and development in anticipation of the next round of applications.
+Our website, http://hsph.harvard.edu/drph, will be updated this summer with much more information about program design and development in anticipation of the next round of applications.